Joseph has lived and traveled around the State of Florida for over 40 years, specifically around the Florida Panhandle and Gulf Coast.

 Best Resort Towns in Florida Panhandle: Seaside and Watercolor Beaches

 There are some great seafood and other restaurants in these two towns, or you can take the short trip into Panama City.
-No matter what your preferences, this area is a hit for any family or couple that visits.
+No matter what your preferences are, this area is a hit for any family or couple that visits.
 It is also a short drive from Destin's outlet malls and other attractions.
 This area can be a bit more expensive, overall, but staying outside the hustle and bustle of Panama City Beach, yet still having access is worth it.

 Top Secluded Florida Beach: Alligator Point